Painters

 He never worked for more than one hour at a time on one portrait, whether to sketch or to finish.

-De Piles's documentation of Van Dyck's one-hour rule, drawn from former assistants and contemporary sitters who had direct experience of the Blackfriars studio.
+De Piles's documentation of Van Dyck's one-hour rule, drawn from former assistants and contemporary sitters.

 He would often retain a sitter to dinner so he could study their expression when they were free from the constraint of posing.